 There are no national laws applying to animal welfare, but all states and territories regulate animal welfare in their jurisdiction.
+Users should check their state or territory department of Primary Industries or department of Agriculture for specific and current reglutions, codes, standards and guidelines.
+The Queensland government's Business Queensland website also provides information.

-There are a number of codes of practice and guidelines relating to the welfare of horses.
-Some of these are listed below.
+There are a number of codes of practice and guidelines4 relating to the welfare of horses, some of which are listed below.